 Measurable Goal: Success for this BMP will be measured by the continued participation in the RVRA Household Hazardous Waste monthly collections and the WVWA Rx Take-Back Event.
 The Town will continue to advertise this monthly hazardous waste collection, Rx/Prescription take-back events, and the Vinton Police Department drop-off box on its website to increase participation to keep hazardous wastes from being disposed inappropriately into the Roanoke Valley streams and river.

-Permit Year Vinton Police Department Drug Collection Box Total Bags and Pounds Collected 2021 - 2022 (Year 4) Total as of October 2021 Total as of April 2022 8 Bags/132.6 lbs.
-9 Bags/214.4 lbs.
-2022 - 2023 (Year 5) Total as of June 2023 267.3 lbs.
+Permit Year Vinton Police Department Drug Collection Box Total Bags and Pounds Collected 2023-2024 (Year 1) Total as of April 2024 93.9 lbs.